Menu

 Literacy

-• Introduce Phase Three letter sounds (phonemes) following the ‘ELS’ phonics programme and practise oral blending of sounds and blending sounds to read
+• Revising Phase Two and Three letter sounds (phonemes) learned so far following the ‘ELS’ phonics programme and practising oral blending of sounds and blending sounds to read.
+We will continue to revise digraphs (two letters that make one sound) and trigraphs (three letters that make one sound).
+Introducing Phase 4 of the ‘ELS’ phonics programme

-• Read a variety of stories about celebrations, for example, Kipper's Birthday
+• Read a variety of travel/transport themed stories

 Mathematics